gladiator1k/gladiator1k/README.md

 gladiator1k is released under GPLv3+.

+For emulator users, don't worry: the license of the emulator itself does not extend to your software just because you run or compile it inside the emulator.
+This isn't special to gladiator1k but is a common concern.

-Choosing an OSS license can be tricky.
-The GPL license was chosen for transparency and uniformity: the emulator will in most cases be distributed with GNU/Linux tools and binaries; these components and possibly the end result would be GPL.
-Using the GPL throughout the project allows us more freedom in how these works are combined, so emulator hackers can worry less and code more.
-GPLv3+ is compatible with a number of popular licenses used in the Java community, too.
+GPLv3 was chosen because the emulator is intended to be distributed with a number of tools and binaries, covered by GPL-compatible licenses.
+Using GPL throughout the distribution keeps the licensing easy to explain and gives plenty of freedom in how the emulator and other tools are combined.
+GPLv3+ is also compatible with a number of other popular licenses used in the Java community.

 See LICENSE for the official details.